futurewei-cloud/caerus-pushdown-datasource/README.md

-This is a spark V2 data source for the S3 API.
+This is a spark V2 data source for S3 and HDFS.

-We based some of the code on minio's spark select. https://github.com/minio/spark-select
+We based some of the S3 code on minio's spark select. https://github.com/minio/spark-select

 Build using sbt package.